Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I am on page 550 now.
 I have read a lot about ACL.
 I think i am much more confident with ACL now. i will try to do a customized labs on gns3 later.
 So i dis the lab it was great now i am really confident with ACL but not only ACL but also with my level as a CCNA aspirant.

+## 1/17/2025

+I am on page 615 now.
+The next chapters are about security.I would like to finish with the boson Module COurseWare of Ip Services first before continuing the readings.
+I will try to do some Labs of the Courseware later , there is about 4 or 5 labs i would like to do them all today but  i will probably finish them tomorrow.
+Correction i will do the Module 8 lab first.
+I did on lab.